An intimate land full of endless adventure and soulful self-discovery.

 The iconic Pagoda at Banyan Tree Lijiang

 After spending my first night ‘acclimatising’ in the amazing surroundings of my Garden Jacuzzi Villa, I cherished the next few days hiking to colorful temples, taking part in a morning ceremony at the local Buddhist temple, biking across the Lijiang Basin to Yuhu village, indulging in a tasty lunch in Baisha Village (the old capital of Lijiang) and most enjoyably, taking part in a festive dinner party at a local Naxi courtyard home, where the local family lay on a delicious spread of traditional cuisine accompanied by live traditional Naxi music and dancing.

 A local Naxi girl welcoming me into her home for a night of tasty local delicacies and traditional Naxi dancing

 Next stop was Tacheng, a 4 hour drive from Lijiang, through some of the most beautiful countryside.
 Located between the Yangtze and the Mekong Rivers, Tacheng County is famed for its rich Tibetan and Lisu cultures, with traditional farmhouse style houses, it reminded me of being in the alps!
 Keeping with its surroundings, Songtsam Lodge in Tacheng is an absolute must for any traveler.
-With only 9 rooms, all with stunning views onto the beautiful terraced rice fields, this cozy little guesthouse really has a homely feel to it.
+With only 9 rooms, all with stunning views onto the beautiful terraced rice fields, this cosy little guesthouse really has a homely feel to it.
 The staff could not be more welcoming, and their English, or ‘Chinglish’ as they call it, is incredible considering they have taught themselves just from speaking to travelers.
 Nothing was too much trouble, and they even sung a traditional Naxi song after dinner to say goodnight.

 Room with a view at Songtsam Tacheng

 My final few nights in this beautiful province was spent in the chilly town of Shangri-La at an altitude of 3,600m, you will really feel the lack of oxygen, but oh it is worth it.
 Originally known as the city of Zhongdian, China renamed it Shangri-La, in an effort to promote tourism.
 Despite the tourists, mainly domestic travelers, it’s a beautiful place famed for its iconic Songzanlin Monastery; the largest Tibetan Buddhist lamasery in Yunnan.